 So you want to be an ally?

-An ally is a straight person who supports GLBT rights.
+An ally is a straight or cisgender person who supports LGBTQIA rights.
 This page is a toolkit for allies of LGBTQIA people.
 Whether you are new to this or have been around the block, everyone can learn something new to help become a better ally.

 - be a friend

 - be open-minded